ProAnik/frontend_test/README.md

+                                                                                Important
+###
-Please Use Chrome Browser to open, its tested and developed in chrome browser (Version 125.0.6422.60 (Official Build)) and windows environment only.
+Please use google chrome browser to open, its tested and developed in google chrome browser (Version 125.0.6422.60 (Official Build)) and windows environment only.
 ###